THE DOORS' "CARS HISS BY MY WINDOW": A JIM MORRISON'S BLUES

 the quartet performed at the Aquarius Theatre in Los Angeles (on July 21, 1969).

-The show was designed to relaunch the band's public image and accumulate
+The show was designed to relaunch the band's public image and gather material for a live album.

 The following day, July 22, the musicians held a long